zedlopez/ifm/Writing with Inform.md

 ^^{kinds <-- types} ^^{kinds: defining} ^^{defining: kinds} ^^{kinds: hierarchy of kinds} ^^{kinds: of value} ^^{kinds: of thing} ^^{kinds: defining: kinds of thing} ^^{defining: kinds of thing} ^^{things+kind+: kinds of} ^^{rooms+kind+} ^^{things+kind+} ^^{directions+kind+} ^^{regions+kind+} ^^{animals+kind+} ^^{man+kind+} ^^{woman+kind+} ^^{Inform 6 equivalent: classes} ^^{Kinds page of Index panel+ui+} ^^{user interface: Index panel: Kinds page} ^^{Index panel+ui+: Kinds page}

 Values in Inform are the nouns in its sentences.
 They represent numbers, times of day, pieces of text, places, people, doors, and so on.
-Because values have such an enormous variety, and because we often want to talk about what some of them have in common, we need a way to sort these values into categories, and those are called "kinds".
+Because values have such an enormous variety, and because we often want to talk about what some of them have in common, we need a way to sort these values into categories, and those are called _kinds_.
+Some examples:

-Every value has a kind.
-The kind of `10` is "number"; the kind of `11:30 PM` is "time"; the kind of `"jinxed wizards pluck ivy from my quilt"` is "text"; the kind of `northeast` is "direction"; and so on.
 The Kinds index panel shows the kinds present in the current Inform project, which will always include a wide range of built-in kinds, and usually also some new ones created in that project.

 Some kinds are more general than others.
 For example, if we write:

+	The Savannah is a room.
+The time of day is 11:30 am.

 	Growler is an animal in the Savannah.
+"Growler crouches in the tall grass."

-then Growler is an "animal", which is a kind of "thing", which is a kind of "object".
-When we talk about "the" kind of Growler, we mean "animal", the most specific one, but actually Growler belongs to all of those kinds.
+then Growler is an `animal`, which is a kind of `person`, which is a kind of `thing`, which is a kind of `object`.
+When we talk about _the_ kind of Growler, we mean `animal`, the most specific one, but actually Growler belongs to all of those kinds.
+The Savannah is a `room`, which is a kind of `object`, too, but not everything is.
+To diagram the values involved in the story above:

+> `time` ▹ the constant `11:30 am`
+>
+> `time` ▹ the variable `time of day`
+>
+> `text` ▹ the constant `"Growler crouches in the tall grass."`
+>
+> `object` ▸ `room` ▹ the Savannah
+>
+> `object` ▸ `thing` ▸ `person` ▸ `animal` ▹ Growler
+>
+> `object` ▸ `thing` ▸ `person` ▹ yourself

 As we see from this example, kinds have a whole hierarchy.
 Browsing the Kinds index for a project will show what kinds it has.
 At first sight this is a complicated diagram, but really Inform aims to start each new story with as simple a set of kinds as it can.
-It has some fundamental kinds like "room", "thing", "direction" and "region", but not "mammal" or "Bengal tiger".
+It has some fundamental kinds like `room`, `thing`, `direction` and `region`, but not `mammal` or `Bengal tiger`.
 Every story will have different needs, so the idea is to create new kinds as we need them.
 For example, we could write:

 	A Bengal tiger is a kind of animal.
 Growler is a Bengal tiger in the Savannah.

 In general, it's best always to create kinds using the singular, because Inform knows how to turn singulars into plurals but not vice versa.
-Now that we have defined "Bengal tiger", Inform will understand the phrase "three Bengal tigers", for example, because it knows that "Bengal tigers" is the plural of "Bengal tiger".
+Now that we have defined `Bengal tiger`, Inform will understand the phrase `three Bengal tigers`, for example, because it knows that `Bengal tigers` is the plural of `Bengal tiger`.
 But this is not a good idea:

 	Bengal tigers are a kind of animal.

-So much for a specific kind like "Bengal tiger".
-How about a more general one, like "mammal"?
+So much for a specific kind like `Bengal tiger`.
+How about a more general one, like `mammal`?
 This looks awkward because it seems to belong in between.
 All Bengal tigers are mammals, but not all animals are mammals.
 But Inform can sort this out:

 	A mammal is a kind of animal.
 A Bengal tiger is a kind of mammal.

-If we look at the Kinds index, we should indeed see a hierarchy:

-> object > person > animal > mammal > Bengal tiger
+So now we have:

+> `object` ▸ `thing` ▸ `person` ▸ `animal` ▸ `mammal` ▸ `Bengal tiger` ▹ Growler

-The full diagram is laid out rather like a zoologist's tree of life.
-Of course, a zoologist would say that a person is an animal, and indeed a mammal, so that this layout is all wrong.
+Of course, a zoologist would say that a human being is a sort of animal, and indeed a mammal, so that this layout is all wrong.
 But Inform is for narratives, not for doing science.
 When people ask if an animal is in the garden, they wouldn't normally count somebody who is cutting the grass.
-In its everyday meaning, "animal" is a non-human, and Inform goes along with that.
+In its everyday meaning, "animal" implies non-human, and Inform goes along with that.

 If we really want to rearrange Inform's default ideas, we can in fact do so: